laceflowermc/mods/docs/mysticalagriculture/infusion.md

 - `type`: The recipe type must be `mysticalagriculture:infusion`.
 - `input`: The item that will be placed on the Infusion Altar.
 - `ingredients`: An array of 1-8 items that will be placed on the Infusion Pedestals.
-- `result`: The item that this recipe will output once finised.
+- `result`: The item that this recipe will output once finished.

 ## Example file
 ```json